Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL

-In this article, a circular active region with a radius $a = 3~\mu$m is used.
-Only the fundamental (LP$_{01}$) and the first transverse (LP$_{11}$) modes are considered in the following, where the index $j \in \{0, 1\}$ denotes the LP$_{j1}$ mode for brevity.
-The SFM model extended for BA-VCSELs then reads \cite{valle1998polarization,valle2002spatial}
+In this article, a circular active region with radius $a = 3~\mu$m is used.
+While in experiments \cite{Bittner2022, mercadier2025chaos} up to twelve TMs lase, only the fundamental (LP$_{01}$) and the first TM (LP$_{11}$) are considered here, where the index $j \in \{0, 1\}$ denotes the LP$_{j1}$ mode.
+Then, the total optical field may be written in the linear basis with unit vectors \mbox{$\vec{x}$ and $\vec{y}$ as \cite{valle1998polarization}}